 Even if nursing isn’t what you want to do anymore, there are multiple reasons to consider another career path in medicine.
 The biggest reason is growth.
 The U.S. Bureau of Labor Statistics projects that by 2022 one in eight Americans will have a job in the healthcare industry.

 You don’t need to attend years of schooling or training for many of these jobs.
-Some of them require minimal schooling, and are still extremely lucrative.
+Some of them require minimal schooling and are still extremely lucrative.
 The growth is due in part to the aging population, and in part to advancements in technology.
 Staying within the world of medicine will likely ensure you a good job, no matter what particular job path you choose.

 Second, it’s always a good idea to think about what made you want to get into healthcare in the first place.
 It’s a wonderful opportunity to serve people and make a difference.
 Just because nursing may not be your passion anymore, there is undoubtedly another healthcare job that will fit your needs and wants.

 You may love nursing itself, but just want a change of pace/scenery.
 There are great options for career changes for nurses.
-The options here will not only give you more time at home, but can essentially allow you to ‘be your own boss.’
+The options here will not only give you more time at home but can essentially allow you to ‘be your own boss.’
 They aren’t as hectic or fast-paced as working in the ER.
 They also may not have the same competitive salary, but if money isn’t your concern, these alternatives can offer you more flexibility in your day-to-day life.

 If you have previous clinical experience, you may be a good candidate for telephonic case management.
 These positions are hired by insurance companies.
 They work with disability cases to ensure that both the patient and insurance company are being treated fairly.
 Not only do you still get to work with patients (via phone), but you can fight for their rights to ensure they are getting what they deserve from their employer and insurance agency.

-This is a great job not only for an RN with clinical experience, but for an ex nurse with great management and organizational skills.
+This is a great job not only for an RN with clinical experience but for an ex-nurse with great management and organizational skills.
 If working with and helping people has been your favorite part about nursing, you continue to do that here through a different avenue.

 Perhaps one of your biggest reasons for wanting to leave the ER or private practice was because you felt you didn’t get to travel enough.
 Becoming a traveling nurse is a perfect solution.
-You can choose whether to go across the country, or across the globe.
+You can choose whether to go across the country or the globe.
 Travel nurses are given assignments all over.
 The agency you work for will typically cover things like housing, travel expenses, etc.

-Whether you’re ready to see the world and do what you love, or you’re actually looking to advance your career and put something interesting on a resume, becoming a traveling nurse is a unique and rewarding experience.
+Whether you’re ready to see the world and do what you love, or you’re looking to advance your career and put something interesting on a resume, becoming a traveling nurse is a unique and rewarding experience.

 Home care nurses have become increasingly popular, due to the aging population.
 It should be relatively easy to find a position with a home health care agency if you have the right qualifications.

-Although this isn’t directly a job in the ‘healthcare’ field, many childcare workers or private nannies are required to have some type of health experience.
+Although this isn’t directly a job in the ‘healthcare’ field, many childcare workers or private nannies are required to have some health experience.
 It could be as minimal as first aid training.
 But, a former nurse is even more likely to get a job like this, based on their experience.
-If you love working with children, and take their health seriously, this could be a great change of pace.
+If you love working with children and take their health seriously, this could be a great change of pace.

-Parents may even hire you to manage the healthy lifestyle and nutritional habits of their children, if they struggle in that department.
+Parents may even hire you to manage the healthy lifestyle and nutritional habits of their children if they struggle in that department.
 It’s a surefire way to change a young life and develop healthy habits in them early on.